ljiang09/Floatovoltaics/Notes.md

 Consider temperature of the lake as well

 Height of water changes surface area which changes evaporation rate

+The outflow rates of the Hoover Dam is found here: https://www.usbr.gov/lc/region/g4000/24mo.pdf.
+This gives us the average outflow rate in cfs for the past 12 months.
+Taking the average of all those months gives 12280 cfs, or 347.73 m^3 / s.

 ## Relating evaporation rate to volume: